 What Advice-Only™ Means as a Structural Fiduciary Model

 Advice-Only™ is often mistaken for a pricing label (hourly, flat fee, subscription).
 Those are fee mechanics.
-Advice-Only™ is defined by the incentive architecture of the engagement—not by the invoice format.
+Advice-Only™ is defined by the engagement’s incentive architecture—not by the payment model.
+Advice-Only™ governs engagement boundaries, economic prohibitions, and post-advice constraints designed to neutralize incentive pathways entirely.

 Under a true Advice-Only™ engagement, advice must remain objective even when: